jpgoldberg/jpg-website/content/post/python-quality/index.md

 and those attempts don't really work anyway.
 That did not stop me from trying when I first started using Python.

-But that doesn’t mean
-that there aren’t Pythonic ways reduce the changes of bugs involving unexpected data mutation.
+But that doesn’t mean that there aren’t Pythonic ways reduce the chances of bugs involving unexpected data mutation.
 One such mechanism, in conjunction with type annotations, is to limit mutation of function parameters to functions that return None.

 Clearly documenting which arguments might be changed by the activity of a function is important.
 And this, too, can be done with type annotations.
-If a function parameter is listed as, say, type dict, the user calling it doesn’t know if the dict they pass to a function will change the dict.
-But if it is annotated as Mapping, the user (and the type checker) know that the function should not be changing the contents f the dict.
-While the type in the functions parameters call it a MutableMapping that tells the user that the dictionary they pass is likely to be modified as a consequence of being passed to the function.
+If a function parameter is listed as, say, type `dict`, the user calling that function doesn’t know if the dict they pass to a function will change the dict.
+But if it is annotated as `Mapping`, the user (and the type checker) know that the function is not expected changing the contents of the dict.
+If the type in the functions parameters call it a `MutableMapping` that tells the user that the dictionary they pass is expected to be modified as a consequence of being passed to the function.

-### Respecting privacy
+### Respect for privacy {#sec-privacy}

 Every part of a Python object can be inspected or modified when the object is in scope.
 There are no truly private attributes.
 But we do have the conventions of naming things that should be treated as private with “_” as the leading character.

 In the class Point, users can change the value of x after the point is created.
 We might not want that.